PuneethKouloorkar/RoboTec/README.md

 ## Challenges faced
 1. When I first read the task, I thought the task is to transfer learn a pre-trained model provided in the **pytorch** branch of the repo to infer the samples of the custom dataset.
 But the url provided doesn't exist anymore.
 2. Using the pre-trained model from the **master** branch throws key mismatch error for the current dataset as there will be a key mismatch error for the new archiecture due to changes in the segmentation head.
-Fortunately, I still have access to my university cluster where I was able to train and infer the adapted repository (on the custom dataset) on one A100 GPU.
 3. Even with a 40GB GPU, the batch size is restricted to one since the data is high-dimensional.
 One can use cropping as a data augmentaion method but prior Exploratory Data Analysis (EDA) of the dataset is recommended to understand the disribution of features of the dataset.

 ## Inference results